ebremstedt/swepin/README.md

 ### Validation

-The library validates personal numbers using the Luhn algorithm to ensure the check digit is correct:
+The library validates personal numbers using the Luhn algorithm to ensure the check/validation digit is correct:

 ```python
 try: